Which of the following best identifies simple squamous epithelium... | Channels for Pearson+

 1

-Step 1: Understand the structure of simple squamous epithelium.
-Simple squamous epithelium consists of a single layer of flat, thin cells.
-These cells are closely packed and have a flattened nucleus, which is characteristic of this tissue type.
+Understand the structure of simple squamous epithelium: It consists of a single layer of flat, thin cells.
+This structure allows for efficient exchange of substances across the cell membrane.

-Step 2: Identify the primary function of simple squamous epithelium.
-Due to its thin and flat structure, this epithelium is specialized for processes that require rapid diffusion or filtration, such as gas exchange in the lungs or filtration in the kidneys.
+Identify the primary function of simple squamous epithelium: Its thin, flat nature is specialized for processes like diffusion and filtration, which are essential for the movement of gases, nutrients, and waste products.

-Step 3: Compare the descriptions provided in the options.
-Look for the option that matches the structural and functional characteristics of simple squamous epithelium: a single layer of flat cells and its role in rapid diffusion and filtration.
+Compare the options provided: Eliminate choices that describe multiple layers of cells or cells with shapes that do not match the flat, thin structure of simple squamous epithelium.

-Step 4: Eliminate incorrect options.
-For example, 'a single layer of tall, column-like cells' describes simple columnar epithelium, which is specialized for absorption and secretion.
-Similarly, 'multiple layers of flat cells' describes stratified squamous epithelium, which provides protection, and 'multiple layers of cube-shaped cells' describes stratified cuboidal epithelium, which offers protection against abrasion.
+Focus on the correct description: A single layer of flat cells specialized for diffusion and filtration matches the structural and functional characteristics of simple squamous epithelium.

 Watch next